Print This Bible Study

 The Greek word translated “quickly” (tachu) is used six times in the book of Revelation referring to the coming of the Lord for His saints (2:5, 16; 3:11; 22:7, 12, 20).
 This word, within its context in these passages, can only refer to the suddenness or swiftness of an event coming at a completely unexpected time for many, though others will be watching and waiting.

-This would be a continuation of thought from the previous verse relative to patient endurance [faithfully persevere] under trials and tests.
+This would be a continuation of thought from the previous verse relative to patient endurance under trials and testing.
 Individuals are exhorted to hold onto that which they have, for a revealed reason that both precedes and follows the exhortation.
-That which they have, contextually, can only have to do with the end result of perseverance [faithfulness] (v.
+That which they have, contextually, can only have to do with the end result of patient endurance (v.
 10) — occupying a regal position with Christ in His kingdom (v.
 11b).

 Christians being removed from this world (removed from Man’s Day on earth and placed in the Lord’s Day in heaven) is really not the main thrust of the matter though.
-Interpreters have too often sought to make it so, but the main thrust of the matter has to do with the Christians’ present manner of living (faithfulness, perseverance, patient endurance) in view of the sudden, unexpected nature of the Lord’s return (Behold, I come quickly [suddenly, swiftly]) and that which will be brought to light following His return (that no man take thy crown).
+Interpreters have too often sought to make it so.
+The main thrust of the matter has to do with the Christians’ present manner of living (patient endurance) in view of the sudden, unexpected nature of the Lord’s return (Behold, I come quickly [suddenly, swiftly]) and that which will be brought to light following His return (that no one may take your crown).

 The Overcomers